-Super hens or old-fashioned girls?: a guide to commercial and heritage hen breeds
+Super hens or old-fashioned girls: a guide to poultry breeds

 There are the super-efficient commercial hens, or the heritage birds with colour and longevity, but how do you know which bird best suits you?